Janez Kajzer

-Janez Kajzer (born 21 January 1938) is a Slovene writer, journalist, translator and editor.
+Janez Kajzer (21 January 1938 – 13 August 2026) was a Slovene writer, journalist, translator and editor.

-Biography
+Life and career

-Kajzer was born in Vižmarje in Ljubljana in 1938.
-After finishing secondary school he found employment as a journalist at Mladina and Delo and later as an editor at the Borec and Prešernova Družba publishing houses.
-He has published a number of novels and collections of short stories.
+Kajzer was born in Vižmarje, Ljubljana on 21 January 1938.
+After finishing secondary school, he worked as a journalist at Mladina and Delo, and later, as an editor at Borec and Prešernova Družba publishing houses.
+He authored a number of novels and collections of short stories.

-He won the Levstik Award in 1960 for his first published work, the collection of short stories Mimo dnevnega načrta (Beyond the Daily Plan).
+In 1960, he won the Levstik Award for his first published work, a collection of short stories Mimo dnevnega načrta (Beyond Daily Plans).

+Kajzer died on 13 August 2026, at the age of 88.